Flipper games for monadically stable graph classes: Introduction

 Condition~\eqref{it:sep} is phrased in the language of model theory and serves a key role in our proof.
 It resembles a fundamental property called ``definability of types'', and in essence it says the following: whenever working with a model $G$ of the theory of $\Cc$, every element of any elementary extension of $G$ can be robustly ``controlled'' by a finite subset of $G$.
 We believe that the new notion of $r$-separation used here is of independent interest.
 It refers to non-existence of short paths after applying some flips governed by $S$.
 The implication \eqref{it:pat}$\rightarrow$\eqref{it:sep} is the core part of our~proof.

-Conditions~\eqref{it:sg} and~\eqref{it:fg} assert the existence of a short winning strategy in the Flipper game and its technical variant, the {\em{Separation game}}.
-In essence, in the Separation game we restrict the moves of Flipper (now called {\em{Separator}}) by requiring that the flips are definable using a bounded number of vertices.
-Also, we measure distances somewhat differently, so that intuitively we take into account all possible flips that Separator could have made.
-The implication~\eqref{it:sep}$\rightarrow$\eqref{it:sg} is proved by proposing a strategy for Separator and using compactness combined with~\eqref{it:sep} to argue that it leads to a victory within a bounded number of rounds.
+Conditions~\eqref{it:sg} and~\eqref{it:fg} assert the existence of a short winning strategy in the two variants of the Flipper game.
+The implication~\eqref{it:sep}$\rightarrow$\eqref{it:sg} is proved by proposing a strategy for Flipper in the confining game with qf-definable separation and using compactness combined with~\eqref{it:sep} to argue that it leads to a victory within a bounded number of rounds.